OpenChemistry/tomvizdocs/docs/operator.md

 ### Subclassing tomviz.operators.CancelableOperator

-To implement an operator that can be canceled the operator should be derived from <code>tomviz.operators.CancelableOperator</code>.
-This provides an additional property called <code>canceled</code> that can be used to determine if the operator execution have been canceled by the user.
+To implement an operator that can be canceled the operator should be derived from `tomviz.operators.CancelableOperator`.
+This provides an additional property called `canceled` that can be used to determine if the operator execution have been canceled by the user.
 The data should be processed in chunks so that this property can be periodically checked to break out of the execution if necessary.